United Way of Greater Houston

 Success Rates

 United Way made 223 awards in 2024 and 227 awards in 2023 from their pool of applicants.
 Specific application-to-award ratios are not publicly disclosed.
-The organization invests in over 160 quality services throughout the community through their partner network.
+The organisation invests in over 160 quality services throughout the community through their partner network.

 Reapplication Policy